Skip to main content

 The device specification is passed directly to the underlying container engine.
 See documentation of the supported container engine for more information.

-Pass '--device=none' explicitly add no device to the container, eg for running a CPU-only performance comparison.
+Pass '--device=none' to explicitly add no device to the container, e.g., for running a CPU-only performance comparison.

 --env=

-This option allows arbitrary environment variables that are available for the process to be launched inside of the container.
-If an environment variable is specified without a value, the container engine checks the host environment for a value and set the variable only if it is set on the host.
+This option allows arbitrary environment variables that are available for the process to be launched inside the container.
+If an environment variable is specified without a value, the container engine checks the host environment for a value and sets the variable only if it is set on the host.

 --format